-Isn’t it irritating to have trekked through the mountains all day or mountain-biked your way over some tough single track only to find at the end of the day that you have know idea how much elevation you’ve gained?
-Fortunately, those days are basically over.
+Isn’t it irritating to have trekked through the mountains all day or mountain-biked your way over some tough single track, only to find at the end of the day that you have no idea how much elevation you’ve gained?
+Fortunately, those days are pretty much over.
 In recent years, manufacturers of outdoor hardware have been incorporating altimeters into watches, cycle computers and GPS devices that usually calculate the elevation gain and loss you’ve accumulated over the course of your ride, run or walk.

 There are two types of altimeters: GPS-based and barometric altimeters.
-We’re going to take a closer look at both of these technologies and tell you what the pros and cons of each are!
+We’re going to take a closer look at both of these technologies and tell you what the pros and cons are of each!

 The basis for this method of measurement is air pressure.
-The barometer measures the air pressure and figures out the altitude out based on that.
+The barometer measures the air pressure and figures out your altitude based on that.
 Atmospheric pressure drops as you gain altitude – if you want to know how much, you can use our handy altitude conditions calculator.

 One advantage of this kind of measurement is its accuracy in stable weather conditions and constant temperatures.
 In conditions such as these, measurement errors are not as drastic those made by GPS-based device.
-The disadvantage of this method is that a point of reference is required, meaning a pre-determined location above sea level at which the air pressure is measured.
-Both mountain huts as well as passes are good references points because more often than not you can find the actual altitude by looking at a map.
+The disadvantage of this method is that a point of reference is required, meaning a pre-determined location above sea level at which the air pressure can be measured.
+Both mountain huts, as well as passes, are good references points because more often than not you can find the actual altitude by looking at a map.
 If you recalibrate your barometer in such places from time to time, the information you receive will be accurate within a few metres.

 As the name suggests, GPS devices use the American Global Positioning System (GPS).
-The exact position of the device is determined by means of the signals from various satellites in the earth’s orbit.
-However, in order to receive information on the current altitude, the receiver requires the signal from at least 4 satellites.
+The exact position of the device is determined by means of signals from various satellites in earth’s orbit.
+However, in order to receive information about your current altitude, the receiver requires a signal from at least 4 satellites.
 The accuracy of this geodetic triangulation of your location also depends to a large extent on the quality of the signal.
-If there are several available satellites, the receiver will be able pick and choose, giving you the best or strongest signals.
-However, if your device only receives four satellites, it is possible that both your position and altitude information will strongly deviate from the actual values.
+If there are several available satellites, the receiver will be able to pick and choose, giving you the best and strongest signals.
+However, if your device only finds four satellites, it is possible that both your positional and altitudal information will strongly deviate from the reality of the situation.

 This is due to the fact that a GPS signal behaves physically similar to light.
-Clouds weaken the signal, and deep canyons can even isolate the receiver completely.
+Clouds weaken the signal, while deep canyons can even isolate the receiver altogether.
 Even a dense forest can weaken the signal.
-The signal can also be reflected off walls.
-All these things can have such a negative impact on the determination of your position and altitude that they can even result in deviations of up to 100 metres.
+Plus, the signal can also be reflected off walls.
+All these things can have such a negative impact on the accuracy of your positioning and altitude that they can even result in deviations of up to 100 metres.